havenkat/havenkat.github.io/docs/books/authz.md

 Granular control over user permissions becomes possible.
 One can define access based on user roles, attributes, and specific resource types, enhancing security and minimizing data exposure.

 ##### Policy
-Policy is a schema which holds the relationship of 1) who, 2)on what 3)How.
+Policy is a schema which holds the relationship of
+ 1) who .
+ 2)on what .
+ 3)How .

 ```
 {
     Policy = (Subject,Resource(s),Role(s)
 }

-Subject = (User,Service, Groups)
+Subject = (User,functionalId, Groups)

 Resource(s) = Attributes Of Business Entiry